jlacar/jlacar.github.io/coding/_posts/2023-12-25-aoc-day7-fluent-api.md

 ### Step 2 - Refactoring for consistency

-If we stopped here, we'd have a working program but the code still tells its story somewhat inconsistently.

-`sortedWith()`, a general purpose function provided by the Kotlin Standard Library, is sitting between two domain-specific ideas expressed by `plays` and `totalWinnings()`.
-The call chain goes from domain-specific to general, then back to domain-specific.
-Remember, a fluent interface uses domain-specific terms so alternating between domain and generic isn't consistently fluent.
+While the program works, the code still tells its story somewhat inconsistently. `sortedWith()` is a general purpose function provided by the Kotlin Standard Library.
+It's sitting between two domain-specific ideas expressed by `plays` and `totalWinnings()`.
+Remember, a fluent interface uses domain-specific terms so alternating between domain-specific and general isn't consistently fluent.

 If we could replace `sortedWith()` with a domain-specific term like `rankedWith()`, the code would tell a consistently fluent story.
 Let's keep refactoring and help the code do this.